CACC General Info

 Kristi Deneke — Digital Media

-Kristi Deneke earned a Master of Arts in Teaching degree from Drake University and a Bachelor of Arts degree in Psychology from the University of Missouri-Columbia.
-She is currently working towards an Educational Specialist degree from the University of Missouri-Columbia.
-She has taught Digital Media, Business and English classes for 13 years in Mid-Missouri.
+Kristi Deneke earned an Educational Specialist degree in Information Science and Learning Technologies from the University of Missouri-Columbia, a Master of Arts in Teaching degree from Drake University and a Bachelor of Arts degree in Psychology from the University of Missouri-Columbia.
+She has taught Digital Media, Business and English classes for 15 years in mid-Missouri.
+Mrs. Deneke is an Adobe Certified Associate in Visual Communication using Adobe Photoshop, Graphic Design and Illustration using Adobe Illustrator, and Print and Digital Media Publication using Adobe InDesign.

 Kevin Duncan — Agriculture